MagnoElMagnifico/blog/README.md

 TODO: Header in page
 TODO: Improve the end of the page on sections
 TODO: CSS Transitions / Animations
+TODO?: Improve how the page scales on mobiles

 FUTURE: Career